emmajanedrews/base-template/_posts/2017-09-06-are-your-property-taxes-going-up.md

   - Real Estate
 excerpt: >-
   Your property tax assessment should be in the mail soon.
-If you think it’s too high, you should protest it.
+If you think it’s too high, you should contest it.
 enclosure: >-
   http://vyralmarketing.s3.amazonaws.com/Breanne%20Steen/When%20Should%20You%20Contest%20Your%20Property%20Taxes%253F.mp4
-pullquote: The deadline to protest is September 15th.
+pullquote: The deadline to contest is September 15th.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false